rafaroman18/AIRBNB_ML/README.md

 ## Preprocessing

-Some of the tasks we will do in preprocessing:
+Some of the tasks we will do in preprocessing are:

 * **Distribution analysis**